 In the summer of 2005 he scored the feature film, River Queen starring Kiefer Sutherland & Samantha Morton, the soundtrack of which won the Golden Goblet award for best score at the Shanghai Film Festival.

-CD releases on Warner Classics include Requiem, “Kiri Sings Karl” with Dame Kiri Te Kanawa, This Land Of Ours with the Cory Band [winners of the 2007 British Open Championship and Only Men Aloud], Stabat Mater, Quirk, a collection of concertos which includes La Folia, commissioned by Dame Evelyn Glennie, Stella Natalis, a new Christmas work which spent the last four weeks of 2009 at No1 in the British Specialist Classical Chart, and The Peacemakers which similarly reached No1 in 2012.
+CD releases include Requiem, “Kiri Sings Karl” with Dame Kiri Te Kanawa, This Land Of Ours with the Cory Band [winners of the 2007 British Open Championship and Only Men Aloud], Stabat Mater, Quirk, a collection of concertos which includes La Folia, commissioned by Dame Evelyn Glennie, Stella Natalis, a new Christmas work which spent the last four weeks of 2009 at No1 in the British Specialist Classical Chart, and The Peacemakers which similarly reached No1 in 2012.
 Releases on Deutsche Grammophon include Adiemus Colores with a Latin theme and guest artists including tenor Rolando Villazón and guitarist Milos Karadaglic, Motets featuring a collection of choral arrangements sung by Polyphony conducted by Stephen Layton and Cantata Memoria, a reflection on the tragic loss of children in disasters such as that at Aberfan.
-His most recent recording is Symphonic Adiemus, a new SATB version with orchestra of the classic work on Decca, which reached No1 in the Classical Artist Albums Chart.
+His most recent recordings on Decca are Symphonic Adiemus, a new SATB version with orchestra of the classic work, which reached No1 in the Classical Artist Albums Chart, a Piano Album with the composer at the keyboard released to celebrate his 75th birthday in 2019 and Miserere featuring Iestyn Davies, Polyphony and Britten Sinfonia conducted by Stephen Layton.

 In 2004 he entered Classic FM’s ‘Hall of Fame” at No8, the highest position for a living composer, as well as in 2006 ranking No4 amongst British composers.
 Karl Jenkins was in 2015 confirmed as the most popular living composer in Classic FM’s 'Ultimate Hall of Fame'.